tokenika/tokenika.github.io/WarsawBlock.md

   * Rare combination of the top talents in the crypto-space, entrepreneurial skills, and strong financial backing

     We have Dan Larimer and Ian Grigg as the main source of brain power.
-We have Brendan Blumer as CEO, a young yet very experienced and already successful entrepreneur.
-And we have powerful investors like Brook Pierce and Bo Shen from Fenbushi Capital (the same which was an early investor in ETH) financially backing it, with Pierce even personally engaged in promoting EOS.
+We have Brendan Blumer as CEO, relatively young yet very experienced and already successful entrepreneur.
+And we have powerful investors like Brook Pierce and Bo Shen from Fenbushi Capital financially backing it.
+What's interesting both were early investors of Ethereum (and still are), and Brook Pierce is personally engaged in promoting EOS.

     So even if it ends badly, we are in a good company.

+  * Web Assembly as a virtual machine

+    Smart-contracts in EOS will be compiled to [WebAssembly](http://webassembly.org/), which is an emerging industry standard backed by Microsoft, Google, and Apple.
+The goal of this standard is to make it possible to run untrusted high-performance code in your browser.
+[WebAssembly is a big deal](https://medium.com/mozilla-tech/why-webassembly-is-a-game-changer-for-the-web-and-a-source-of-pride-for-mozilla-and-firefox-dda80e4c43cb), as it will enable high performance web applications such as video and image editing and games.
+It provides a universal compile target that enables applications to be developed in any language, ranging from C++, Java & C# and JavaScript.
+There is even work going on to compile Solidity to WebAssembly.

+  * DPOS - the most decentralized & resilient consensus system out there

+    It’s worth noting that despite this limited number of block producers, DPOS is the most decentralized system in existence - provided we apply [a rational measure of decentralization](http://bytemaster.github.io/article/2015/01/13/Decentralization-of-Nxt-vs-BitShares/).

+    The DPOS algorithm is divided into two parts:

+    * electing a group of block producers
+    * and block production scheduling.

+    Block producers are elected by stakeholders voting according to their stake.
+Hence the name: Delegated POS.
+The election part is what causes the most controversy, as it injects the human element back into blockchain, while we assume the reason we created the notion of blockchain in the first place was to get rid of the human element.
+Well, this assumption is wrong.
+We created the blockchain in order to align human motivations properly, not to get of them.
+It's an illusion, as mathematically it's not possible to create a self-contained system which is not dependent on something that is outside of it.

+    As for the second part, block production scheduling, the main rule here is that it's invalid for a block producer to produce a block at any other time slot than the one they are scheduled for.
+This is a very simple rule, but its consequences are quite significant, for example:

+    * Someone with even 50% of the active voting power is unable to select even a single producer on their own.
+    * The system is robust under every conceivable natural network disruption and even secure in the face of corruption of a large minority of producers.
+    * Unlike some competing algorithms, DPOS can continue to function when a majority of producers fail.
+During this process the community can vote to replace the failed producers until it can resume 100% participation.
+I know of no other consensus algorithm that is robust under such a high and varied failure conditions.

+    This gives DPOS the power to confirm transactions with 99.9% certainty in an average of just 1.5 seconds while degrading in a graceful, detectable manner that is trivial to recover from.

   * Concept proved in practice

     All existing smart-contract platforms are being built without any prior experience with building decentralized applications.
-How can I build a platform for decentralized applications if I've never built a decentralized application?
-Steem and BitShares - they are very different.
+How can you build a platform for decentralized applications if you've never built a decentralized application?
+People behind EOS have built BitShares and Steem - two systems originating from the same codebase, yet very different in functionality.
 One is a decentralized exchange and the other is social media.
-What they were able to do is look at them and figure out what's common between them.
+What the EOS team was able to do is look at them and figure out what's common between them.
 EOS is the result of this.

   * Commitment to spend 1 bln USD to boost the ecosystem